myltik/azure-docs.ru-ru/articles/iot-suite/iot-suite-what-are-preconfigured-solutions.md

 <properties
- pageTitle="Предварительно настроенные решения IoT Azure | Microsoft Azure" description="Описание предварительно настроенных решений IoT Azure и их архитектуры со ссылками на дополнительные ресурсы." services="" suite="iot-suite" documentationCenter=""
+ pageTitle="Azure IoT preconfigured solutions | Microsoft Azure" description="A description of the Azure IoT preconfigured solutions and their architecture with links to additional resources." services="" suite="iot-suite" documentationCenter=""